FREE (shovel, bag, wheelbarrow or trailer, BYO) of wood chips/mulch for ALL our members during Hut opening times.

-Runners, French, Climbers, Courgettes, Sweetcorn, Bedding Plants available from mid-May
+Runners, French, Climbers, Courgettes, Lettuce, Sweetcorn, Bedding Plants available from early-May

-FRUIT: - Spray fruit trees which are affected by mildew, scab, aphids or codling moth (codling moth traps £5.50).
-Check for caterpillars, black fly and red spider mites and spray with Bug Killer rtu (1ltr £3), Bio Sprayday (30ml £5.80) or organic bug killer Agralan 500ml £5.
+FRUIT: - Spray fruit trees which are affected by mildew, scab, aphids or codling moth (traps from £5.50).
+Check for caterpillars, black fly and red spider mites and spray with Bug Killer rtu (1ltr £3.50), Bio Sprayday (30ml £6.80) or organic bug killer Agralan 500ml £5.
 When fruit has set apply a nitrogen feed & water in dry spells.
 Put straw around strawberries to protect fruit.

 GREENHOUSE: - Ventilate, provide shade & increase humidity.
 Sow melons, cucumber & sweet corn.
-Prick out half-hardy annuals into 9, 12, 15 or 40 cell tray inners (10p, 15p & 20p) or pots (from 3p).
-Full size rigid trays (£1.30) & half size flexi's @ 10p are available.
-Feed established plants weekly with liquid feed (£2.50 per litre), Phostrogen (160 @ half our normal price £4.60 while stocks last) or Miracle-Gro (1kg £4).
+Prick out half-hardy annuals into 12, 15 or 40 cell tray inners (10p & 20p) or pots (from 5p).
+Full size rigid trays (£1.70) & half size flexi's @ 10p are available.
+Feed established plants weekly with liquid feed (£2.50 per litre), Phostrogen (160 @ half our normal price £4.60 while stocks last) or Miracle-Gro (1kg £4.50).
 Support plants with 2' green canes (50p per 15).
 Pinch out tips of fuchsias after two pairs of leaves.
 Control insect pests with an rtu.
-Insect Gun @ £3.
+Insect Gun @ £2.
 Plant tomato, cucumber, pepper & aubergine plants in grow bags @ £2.60.
 Feed weekly when fruits begin to swell with tomato feed (£2.50 per litre.)
 Plant melons in cold frames or in pots on greenhouse bench and let trail down, pinch out growing tip at four leaf stage.
 Keep main stem dry.

 FLOWERS: - Move spring bulbs to a temporary site and feed with Growmore or Blood, Fish & Bone.
 Sow hardy annuals & bi-annuals.
 Tie in sweet peas to grow up 6' canes (30p each).
 Cut back flowered heather's & mulch with peat.
 Plant up containers with summer bedding (75ltr Compost £5, and 50ltr peat free £5) protect from late frosts with fleece from 30p a meter or make sure you water the plants using a rose before the sun touches them, incorporate slow release feed at £4.30 a kilo.
 Stake tall herbaceous plants (4' canes 30p) or support with twigs or pea and bean netting @ 30p per mtr.
 Mulch borders with ornamental chipped bark (80ltrs £5.50).
-Also free mulch see above.
+(Also free wood chip mulch: see above).

 All horticultural items are only available to our members from a range of quality products provided to meet basic gardening needs.